peci1/robot_body_filter/README.md

     Names can be either names of links (`link`), names of collisions ( `*::my_collision`), a combination of link name and zero-based collision index (`link::1`), or link name and collision name, e.g.
     `link::my_collision`.
-Any such name can have suffix `::contains` or `::shadow`, which will only change the scale for contains or shadow tests.
+Any such name can have suffix `::contains`, `::shadow`, `::bounding_sphere` or `::bounding_box`, which will only change the scale for contains or shadow tests or for bounding sphere or box computation.
     If a collision is matched by multiple entries, they have priority corresponding to the order they were introduced here (the entries do not "add up", but replace each other).